klebs6/klebs-general/random-constructible/README.md

-# RandomConstructible
+random-constructible

-**RandomConstructible** is a Rust crate that provides traits and utilities to easily generate random instances of enums with customizable probabilities.
+**random-constructible** is a Rust crate that provides traits and utilities to easily generate random instances of enums with customizable probabilities.
 It allows you to:

 - Define enums that can be randomly instantiated.
 - Assign default weights to enum variants.